Find Trade Colleges

 On average, clinical laboratory science graduates from U of U take out $20,879 in student loans while working on their Bachelor's Degree.

-Dixie State University did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #6 on the list.
+Dixie State University came in at #6 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in the Rocky Mountains Region ranking.
 Dixie State College is a large public school located in the city of Saint George.

 Of the 9 students majoring in clinical laboratory science at Dixie State College, 22% are male and 78% are female.